zchee/neovim-wiki/Building-Neovim.md

 ## Integration tests

-To build and run all integrations tests:
+To build and run all integration tests:

     make test